The King who stirred up the Antichrist

 he shall turn his face to the coastlands – Antiochos, the Great, made war with the Romans, the Roman–Seleucid War (192–188 BC).

-but a ruler shall bring the reproach against them to an end – literally, a captain, SAR, who was the famous Roman Gereral Scipio Asiaticus.
-The resulting treaty of Apamea, which heavily restricted the Seleucids to have ships, or sail West.
+but a ruler shall bring the reproach against them to an end – literally, a captain, in Hebrew, “sar.”
+This was the famous Roman General Scipio Asiaticus.
+The resulting treaty of Apamea, heavily restricted the Seleucids to have ships, or sail West.

 he shall turn back on him – Rome also required the payment of substantial money to Rome, that would finally be repaid by Antiochus IV Epiphanes (175 – 163 BC).